 Martin’s assistance continues throughout the actual interview with the important role of ensuring the process is conducted properly and fairly within the legal rules.

-Making sure your case is properly prepared and ready for the best possible hearing is an essential part of criminal defence work.
-With supplicated computer based case management and many years experience, this work is done efficiently and promptly.
+Making sure your case is properly prepared and ready for the best possible hearing is an essential part of defence work.
+With a sophisticated computer based case management, team of support staff and many years’ experience, this work is done efficiently and promptly.
 Experts can be found when specialist reports are needed, witnesses tracked down and statements taken.
 Every step of the way, the team will be there to support you through the whole process and keep you fully informed.
+This service can be undertaken both before any action is commenced which can make all the difference to the outcome as gathering evidence or ensuring it is retained by investigators is essential.

 Appearing in court can be a very frightening experience.
 The department has many highly experienced advocates providing expert advocacy services at every stage of any criminal proceeding.

-Stephensons Solicitors LLP has the resources and expertise to assist in other areas that might arise due to an allegation being made.
-This includes professional / regulatory representation and assistance for those finding themselves also before a professional body.
-A civil liberties team is also on hand for those cases where complicated issues arise which may impact upon civil liberties and human rights.
+Stephensons has the resources and expertise to assist in other areas that might arise due to an allegation being made.
+This includes professional / regulatory representation and assistance for those finding themselves before a professional body.
+A civil liberties team is also on hand for those cases where complex issues arise which may impact upon civil liberties and human rights.
+Due to the organisation and extensiveness of the range of skills and expertise, any client will know they have the backing and support of a major law firm capable of dealing with any issue no matter how significant or complex.